softwaresaved/automated_testing/README.md

 It uses R's [system2](https://stat.ethz.ch/R-manual/R-devel/library/base/html/system2.html) command to invoke `count_frequency`.

-It uses testthat's `expect_equal` method to check the exit status from `count_frequency`.
+It uses testthat's `expect_equal` function to check the exit status from `count_frequency`.

 It then uses testthat's `expect_true` and R's `file.exists` functions to check that the output file exists.

-R's `read.table` function is then used to read in the expected data from the test oracle and the actual data from the output file.
+R's `read.table` function is used to read in the expected data from the test oracle and the actual data from the output file.

-testthat's `expect_equivalent` function is used to compare the dimensions (number of rows and columns) of the expected and actual data.
+testthat's `expect_equivalent` function is used to compare the dimensions, the number of rows and columns, of the expected and actual data.

 Finally, testthat's `expect_equal` function is used to compare the expected and actual data to within a given tolerance.